don-torok/OMOPv5-to-PCORnetv3/meeting_notes/meeting_notes.md

 Meeting Notes July 28, 2016
 =====================================================================================================
 Reviewed tasks necessary to update the OMOP Conventions and OMOP to PCORnet ETL documents to be consistent with OMOP CDMv5 and PCORnet v3.
 Documents are in public git repository don-torok/OMOPv5-to-PCORnetv3.
-The concentions document is under OMOP_conventions/CDRN Conventions for Populating OMOP CDM v5 for PCORnet v3.docx and the ETL document is under OMOP5_to_PCORnet3/ETL from OMOP CDM v5 to PCORnet CDM v3.docx.
+The conventions document is under OMOP_conventions/CDRN Conventions for Populating OMOP CDM v5 for PCORnet v3.docx and the ETL document is under OMOP5_to_PCORnet3/ETL from OMOP CDM v5 to PCORnet CDM v3.docx.

 Introduced new member Monica Ahuja from N.Y.
 CDRN